code-with-amitk/Code-examples/ds_questions/questions/strings/longest_happy_prefix.md

 ```

 ## [Logic](https://www.youtube.com/watch?v=GTJr8OvyEVQ)
-- *1.* Build LPS(Longest prefix which is also suffix) array containing info of prefix and suffix.
-This array is build from pattern to be searches inside main string.
+- *1.* Build LPS(Longest prefix which is also suffix) array containing information of prefix and suffix.
+This array is build from pattern which is to be searched inside main string.
 ```c++
 Example:
   Pattern         LPS array